Please update your browser

-From the control menu, drag out an “if/then” block.
+From the control menu, drag out an if/then block.

 checks whether something is true.

 Next, fill in the condition for the computer to check.

 In this case, if the score is ever greater than 19,

 On the right side of the greater than block,

 In this example, that's 19.

-From the data menu, place the “score” variable block in the left side
+From the variable menu, place the score variable block

 I the players have won, the backdrop will change.

-Click on the dropdown, and select “winning backdrop.”
+Click on the dropdown and select winning backdrop.

 if you and your friend have won.

 The game will start checking if you and your friend won

-From the “events” menu, place a “when flag clicked” block above the forever loop.
+From the events menu, place a when flag clicked block

 Click on the green flag to test your code.